Dim Days of Dolor

-Dim Days of Dolor is the eighth studio album by Norwegian gothic metal band Sirenia.
+Dim Days of Dolor is the eighth studio album by the Norwegian gothic metal band Sirenia.
 It was released on November 11, 2016 through Napalm Records.
 It is their first album with French vocalist Emmanuelle Zoldan following the departure of Ailyn.

 On October 6, 2016, it was released a lyric video for "The 12th Hour".
 A music video was made for the song "Dim Days of Dolor" directed by Owe Lingvall and released on November 11, 2016.